seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part9-Connect-NextJS-to-Sanity.md

 User Interface (Browser)
 ```

-The **Sanity Client** is the bridge.
-Environment variables keep configuration clean and secure.
+The Sanity Client is the bridge.

 ---

 ### Up Next — Part 10: Creating Real Content

-We’ll:
-- Create authors and categories in Sanity Studio
-- Write our first blog post with rich text and images
-- Query and display that content in Next.js
-- See the full content flow from editor to reader

-This is where GreyMatter Journal comes alive.
+We’ll create authors, categories, and posts in Studio, then query and display them.